-If you operate multiple fulfillment warehouses, set up rules to automatically assign each order to the most suitable warehouse based on inventory availability and proximity.
+If you operate out of multiple warehouses, set up rules to automatically assign each order to the most suitable warehouse based on inventory availability and proximity.

 Automatic warehouse assignment applies only to orders imported from a channel, uploaded with a file, or created through the API.
 For manual orders, select the warehouse when creating the order.